 Y Combinator’s move to have its SAFEs convert on a post-money, instead of pre-money, basis is another great example.
 Their argument is that it helps “clarify” how the SAFEs will convert on the cap table.
 Clarity is great, right?
 Who can argue with clarity?

 When you’re raising your initial seed money, you have absolutely no idea what the future might hold.
 The notion that you can predict at your initial SAFE closing whether you’ll be able to raise an equity round as your next funding (in order to convert your SAFEs), or instead need another convertible round (in which case your SAFE holders are fully protected from dilution), is absurd.
 Honest advisors and investors will admit it.
-Given the dynamics of most seed stage startups, the post-money SAFE therefore offers the worst economics (for companies) of all seed funding structures.
+Given the dynamics of most seed stage startups, YC’s post-money SAFE therefore offers the worst economics (for companies) of all seed funding structures.
+Founders should instead opt for a structure that doesn’t penalize them, with dilution, for being unable to predict the future.

 YC now wants to “fix” the problem they themselves enabled, but the “solution” goes too far in the opposite direction by requiring the common stock (founders and early employees) to absorb an inordinate amount of dilution risk.
 If “clarity” around conversion economics is really the concern of seed investors, there are already several far more balanced options for delivering that clarity: